 Money is more than just a means of exchange.
 It’s part of an individual’s identity and determines how much risk an individual is willing to take, whether they are more apt to follow their gut or their spreadsheet, whether they are "savers" or "spenders", and how a big purchase like a home fits into their life’s goals.

 Knowing your customers' money mindset helps you give them the best experience possible.
 Here are four of them:

 Now that you know the types of money mindsets, ask open-ended questions to help you identify each customer’s money type, including their values, needs, expectations, money behaviors and goals/desires.

-This will help you avoid one-size-fits-all mortgage solely based on income.
-Customers will appreciate this approach, and will be more likely to do repeat business with you and give you glowing references!
+This will help you avoid a one-size-fits-all mortgage solely based on income.
+Customers will appreciate this approach and will be more likely to do repeat business with you and give you glowing references.

 Coach, Speaker, Author

 James Short has over twenty years experience in assisting people achieving their goals.